GrinningSoulGH/db-requester/README.md

 ```
 Population script is repeatable, on subsequent runs it adds rows to the `queue_requests` table.

-To query the database, run
+To get IDs of unprocessed requests, run
 ```
 $(venv) env DB_URL="${DB_URL}" python query_db.py
 ```